datamasque/DataMasque-AWS-Aurora-masking-stepfunctions-blueprint/README.md

 The masked snapshot can be shared with the following methods:

-- Add an RDS modify db snapshot step to the lambda function.
+- Add an RDS Aurora modify db snapshot step to the lambda function.
 - Use the native mechanism within the AWS Console.
 - Use an existing CI/CD pipeline to copy and re-encrypt the snapshot.

 ## Planned improvements
-- Create the DataMasque connection with the staging RDS instance dynamically.
+- Create the DataMasque connection with the staging RDS Aurora instance dynamically.
-- Improve the CreateSnapshot API call to handle the snapshot availability status.